 The Rockpile is located right near the parking lot and shows off the most photogenic view of the lake and towering peaks.
 The shoreline trail continues along the west side of the lake offering a chance to ditch the crowds and admire the turquoise water.

-IMPORTANT: As of 2023, personal vehicles are no longer allowed to drive up to Moraine Lake.
-In order to access it, you will need to either take the shuttle from Lake Louise or bike up the 11-kilometre road.
+IMPORTANT: As of 2023, personal vehicles can no longer drive up to Moraine Lake.
+In order to access it, you will need to hike, take a shuttle or bike up the 11-kilometre road.
+Our favourite way to visit Moraine Lake is with Big Nature.
+You can use the code MADETOEXPLORE10 for 10% off all small group and private tours.

 EASY: 1.3 KILOMETRES & 85 m OF elevation GAIN